dannguyen/journalism-syllabi/README.md

 <a href="http://aladinrc.wrlc.org/handle/1961/6529?show=full">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>The computer gives journalists access to a whole new range and realm of sources.
+        The computer gives journalists access to a whole new range and realm of sources.
 A reporter in Des Moines who needs to gather data on food production in China can do so easily by using a variety of electronic research tools.
-The San Jose journalist trying to understand her city's budget no longer is...</em></p>
+The San Jose journalist trying to understand her city's budget no longer is
+        </small></p>

         <p>Instructors: Wendell Cochran</p>
     </td>
     <td>
-        American University
+        <small>American University</small>
     </td>
   </tr>